knijesh/Neural-Networks/README.md

 The Error folder has custom defined Errors.

-Lastly, the algo folder has the core algorithm and optimisers execution under algo/train and algo/score.
+Lastly, the FFbackprop folder has the core algorithm and optimisers execution under FFbackprop/train and FFbackprop/score.

 feel Free to reach out to me  for feedback.